forbesmiyasato/Covid-19_County_Data_Dashboard/README.md

 This repository was authored by *Forbes Miyasato*.

-Copyright © 2020, Forbes Miyasato.
+Copyright © 2020.
 All rights reserved.

 [Back to Table of Contents](#table-of-contents-)